x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 - **A connector from Microsoft 365 or Office 365 to your own email server**

-When you set up Microsoft 365 or Office 365 to accept all email on behalf of your organization, you will point your domain's MX (mail exchange) record to Microsoft 365 or Office 365.
-To prepare for this mail delivery scenario, you must set up an alternative server (called a "smart host") so that Microsoft 365 or Office 365 can send email to your organization's email server (also called "on-premises server").
+When you set up Microsoft 365 or Office 365 to accept all emails on behalf of your organization, you will point your domain's MX (mail exchange) record to Microsoft 365 or Office 365.
+To prepare for this mail delivery scenario, you must set up an alternative server (called a "smart host") so that Microsoft 365 or Office 365 can send emails to your organization's email server (also called "on-premises server").
 To complete the scenario, you might need to configure your email server to accept messages delivered by Microsoft 365 or Office 365.

 - **A connector from your own email server to Microsoft 365 or Office 365**

 When this connector is set up, Microsoft 365 or Office 365 accepts messages from your organization's email server and send the messages to recipients on your behalf.
 This recipient could be a mailbox for your organization in Microsoft 365 or Office 365, or it could be a recipient on the Internet.
 To complete this scenario, you'll also need to configure your email server to send email messages directly to Microsoft 365 or Office 365.

 This connector enables Microsoft 365 or Office 365 to scan your email for spam and malware, and to enforce compliance requirements such as running data loss prevention policies.
-When your email server sends all email messages directly to Microsoft 365 or Office 365, your own IP addresses are shielded from being added to a spam block list.
+When your email server sends all email messages directly to Microsoft 365 or Office 365, your own IP addresses are shielded from being added to a spam-block list.
 To complete the scenario, you might need to configure your email server to send messages to Microsoft 365 or Office 365.

 > [!NOTE]
 > This scenario requires two connectors: one from Microsoft 365 or Office 365 to your mail servers, and one to manage mail flow in the opposite direction.
-Before you start, make sure you have all the information you need, and continue with the instructions until you have set up and validated both connectors.
+Before you start, ensure you have all the information you need, and continue with the instructions until you have set up and validated both connectors.

 ## Overview of the steps